pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

 clarified the fundamental strategic arrangements formulated for accomplishing the overall tasks and achieving the overall goals, which must be based on an accurate judgment of the reality of national development and the main contradictions in our society.
-The report of the 19th National Congress of the Communist Party of China clearly pointed out that the main contradiction in our society has been transformed into a contradiction between the people's growing need for a better life and unbalanced and inadequate development.
+The report of the 19th National Congress of the CCP clearly pointed out that the main contradiction in our society has been transformed into a contradiction between the people's growing need for a better life and unbalanced and inadequate development.
 This transformation of the main contradiction in society reflects the tremendous progress of China's social development and the new changes in stages of